shawnpxtl/Actions-Redmi-AX6/README.md

 ```
 4. Unplug the power and turn it on again, hold the reset hole with a needle or other thin objects at the same time, and set the computer IP address to 192.168.1.10 after the blue light is on, and the network gateway to 192.168.1.1
 5. Enter 192.168.1.1 in the browser, flash into ***-initramfs-factory.ubi
-6. Change back to DHCP, enter the background of the router, click [How to update the firmware] (tutorial/ru-he-geng-xin-gu-jian.md) to flash ***-squashfs-sysupgrade.bin
+6. Change back to DHCP, enter the background of the router, click [How to update the firmware](tutorial/ru-he-geng-xin-gu-jian.md) to flash ***-squashfs-sysupgrade.bin
 7. finish

 ## Default IP address and password